leoncvlt/loconotion/README.md

 On top of that, it defines some additional CSS rules to enable mobile responsiveness across the whole site (in some cases looking even better than Notion's defaults - wasn't exactly thought for mobile).

+## Demo

+You can check out an example site containing most of Notion's blocks / elements exported as a static site with Loconotion, and hosted on Netlify: https://loconotion-example.netlify.app/

+For reference, the original Notion public page can be accessed [here](https://www.notion.so/Loconotion-Example-Page-03c403f4fdc94cc1b315b9469a8950ef#ffa3779739fd4ba286b7f8462f9e8e60).

 ### But Notion already had an html export function?

 It does, but I wasn't really happy with the styling - the pages looked a bit uglier than what they look like on a live Notion page.
 Plus, it doesn't support all the cool customization features outlined above!